 - Ensure that your student’s medication concerns have been addressed.
 You cannot mail medication abroad, so your student will need to be prepared with prescription medications for the full length of their stay overseas.

-- Are your student’s immunizations and vaccinations up to date?
+- Are your student’s vaccinations up to date?

 - Schedule a pre-trip appointment with your student’s physician and dentist.
 This is your student’s opportunity to discuss any questions they may have that pertain to their personal medical situation in accordance with the location(s) they are traveling to.